What is the Bible About? Biblical Theology in Revelation

 Revelation 7:9-12,19:1-5

-• Jesus in this scene is on His throne, with all the saints who have believed in Him.
+In this scene, Jesus is on His throne, with all the saints who have believed in Him.
 Christ was the sin offering, the payment, in our place satisfying the wrath of God.
 1 John 2.2.
-You have been bought by the blood of Christ and as a result, God has highly exalted Him and given Him the name Lord, the one who is worthy of all worship.
+The blood of Christ has bought you, and as a result, God has exalted Him and given Him the name Lord, the one worthy of all worship.
 Philippians 2:9-11

 Revelation 19:6-9

-• The third way we see paradise won in the plan of God is by the gathering of the saints at the marriage supper of the Lamb.
+The third way we see paradise won in God’s plan is by the gathering of the saints at the marriage supper of the Lamb.
 This scene reflects the celebration of all the saints throughout redemptive history.
 The saints include those who have died, those raptured, and those saved during the tribulation.

 The Plan of God: Paradise Restored